-This is an easy recipes with simple, real food ingredients.
+This is an easy recipe with simple, real food ingredients.
 There’s not a lot to consider when keeping this clean.
 However, I do recommend organic berries.
-Strawberries are on the the Environmental Working Group’s Dirty Dozen list (meaning they contain the highest amount of pesticides).
+Strawberries are on the Environmental Working Group’s Dirty Dozen list (meaning they contain the highest amount of pesticides).
 The other berries aren’t on the Dirty Dozen list, but don’t appear on the Clean Fifteen list either, so they still can contain a fair amount of pesticides/chemicals.

 Can I Use Any Kind of Berries?

 Yes!
 For this specific berry chia jam recipe I used strawberries and raspberries (my two favorites), but you could use any combination of berries.
-I would stick with berries though and not another type of fruit.
+I would stick with berries though, and not another type of fruit.

 How Long Does This Last?

 This will last for about a week in the fridge.

 Can I Freeze This?

 Absolutely!
 I have frozen some in the past and it was just as good frozen and then thawed.
 I wouldn’t freeze for longer than 3 months.

 What Goes Best With This Chia Jam?

 I love this on toast with any sort of nut butter, or with some dairy free cream cheese (or regular if you’re not dairy free).
 It would also be amazing on a biscuit, added to the top of some homemade oatmeal, or scooped on some vanilla ice cream.